Lukerd-29-00/advanced-python/syntax/typing/typing.md

 class test():
     def method(self)->"test"
 ```
 and the problem will stop.
 Honestly, it's not a terrible idea to always wrap your hints in quotes.
-You might be wondering why Python crashes at an """undefined""" type if it ignores them.
+You might be wondering why Python crashes at an "undefined" type if it ignores them.
 Me too.
 Anyway...

 # More advanced types
 Python's typing module contains some more advanced types, like lists and sets.
 They look like this: